 If you are looking for sustenance, the Festival has an in-house food table offering healthy snacks and lunches at an affordable price.
 Find everything from Gatorade to coffee, veggie bags to tuna and egg salad sandwiches.

-if you feel the need to broaden your pallet, take your pick from any of the economical, varied and delicious restaurants that line Central Ave near the University of New Mexico.
+If you feel the need to broaden your palate, take your pick from any of the economical, varied, and delicious restaurants that line Central Ave near the University of New Mexico.

 FRONTIER RESTAURANT 2400 Central Ave SE | Albuquerque, NM 87106

 New Mexican food, salads, burgers and world famous cinnamon rolls.